android16-rj/dwarf-ai-assginment/README.md

 where actual height is 100.6 cms. and our model predicted 97.78 cms

-pretty close. it only differ by 3.4 cms
+pretty close. it only differ by 3.4 cms.

 refer height_prediction.ipynb file for details.